Annex-Engineering/TradRack/docs/kalico/Config_Reference.md

 position_max:
 #   This should be set to (lane_count - 1) * lane_spacing.
 homing_speed:
-#   See the "stepper" section in Klipper's Config_Reference.md
+#   See the "stepper" section in Kalico's Config_Reference.md
 #   document for a description of the above parameters.
 ```